 MOD EUR/9A21A9/10

-9.52 If an administration, following its action under No. 9.50, does not agree to the request for coordination, it shall, within four months of the date of publication of the BR IFIC under No. 9.38, or of the date of dispatch of the coordination data under No. 9.29, inform the requesting administration of its disagreement and shall provide information concerning its own assignments upon which that disagreement is based.
+9.52 If an administration, following its action under No. 9.50, does not agree to the request for coordination, it shall, within four months of the date of publication of the BR IFIC under No. 9.38, or of the date of dispatch of the coordination data under No. 9.29, inform the requesting administration of its disagreementADD 24ter and shall provide information concerning its own assignments upon which that disagreement is based.
 It shall also make such suggestions as it is able to offer with a view to satisfactory resolution of the matter.
 A copy of that information shall be sent to the Bureau.
 Where the information relates to terrestrial stations or earth stations operating in the opposite direction of transmission within the coordination area of an earth station, only that information relating to existing radiocommunication stations or to those to be brought into use within the next three months for terrestrial stations, or three years for earth stations, shall be treated as notifications under Nos.
 11.2 or 11.9.

 ADD EUR/9A21A9/11